 |2001||Gernot Boche, Marburg|

-The award is advertised in coordination with Albemarle.
+The award is announced in coordination with Albemarle.
 Three to four members from the GDCh and two Albemarle employees are appointed to the selection committee.